salcedoe/MtMdocs/docs/matlabBasics/Cell.md

      2     3
     ```
-    You get a 2X1 numeric vector .
+    You get a 1x2 numeric vector.

 ---